Sneakernet: Non-fiction

 Other alleged speakers included Tom Reidel, Warren Jackson, or Bob Sutterfield.

 Although the station wagon transporting magnetic tapes is generally considered the canonical version, variants using trucks or Boeing 747s or C-5s and later storage technologies such as CD-ROMs, DVDs, Blu-rays, or SD Cards have frequently appeared.

 The very first problem in Andrew S. Tanenbaum's 1981 textbook Computer Networks asks the student to calculate the bandwidth of a St. Bernard carrying floppy disks.

-Sneakernet is the name of an eponymous industrial music project.